FOREX -Dollar dips, oil's drop hits Norwegian crown, Canadian dollar

 There was little faith, however, that the recovery was anything more than a steadying before the next push higher for the dollar.

 "I don't think this is anything other than just a small retracement," said Graham Davidson, a spot currency dealer with National Australia Bank in London.
-"It does seem like ... and the dollar will continue to gain."
+"It does seem like more broadly the genie is out of the bottle and the dollar will continue to gain."

 DOLLAR RALLY